 Moreover, this vine garnered a variety of common names as it flourishes in different parts of the world.
 Its common names involve Dutchman’s pipe vine, broadleaved birthwort, wild ginger, and pipevine.

 One of its common names, Dutchman’s pipe vine, was coined due to a similar appearance of its blooms.
 Each flower looks like a Meerschaum pipe, a common smoking pipe in Europe.

 This perennial broadleaf vine is a native from the southwestern parts of Pennsylvania and Alabama and Georgia highlands.
 In those said locations, this plant commonly grows in fertile woodlands and near bodies of water.

-Moreover, this vine became widely used in different landscapes in USDA Zones 4 to 8 resulting in naturalization in northern and eastern parts of the USA.
+Moreover, this fast growing vine became widely used in different landscapes in USDA Zones 4 to 8 resulting in naturalization in northern and eastern parts of the USA.